 I am a motivated, friendly tutor who enjoys helping others learn.
-I currently teach English as a Second Language at Spokane Community College.
-I recently completed a Masters Degree in English from Eastern Washington University.
+I currently teach English as a Second Language and Nursing Assistant studies both online and in-person for Spokane Community College.
+I have a Masters Degree in English from Eastern Washington University.
 I have experience teaching beginners who are new to English and have also worked with more advanced college students at the university level.
 I enjoy learning about other cultures and languages, and I speak basic French.
 I have also studied Japanese, German, and Spanish.
+My students have taught me a few words in Russian.
 When I'm not working, I love to do things outdoors - hiking and walking.
-I also like to make music.
+I also like to read and make music.
 I play the flute and the keyboards.

 Undergraduate Degree: Pacific University - Bachelors, Humanities- emphasis modern languages (French)